Critical Minerals and Energy Intelligence. Stay Ahead.

 There are currently 22 costed projects outside of Indonesia, but McKinsey estimates 30% of new annual capacity is at risk in North America because of delays.

-mined nickel production indonesia philippines russia - The Oregon Group - Investment Insights
+mined nickel production indonesia philippines russia - The Oregon Group - Critical Minerals and Energy Intelligence

 And, although nickel from Russia, the world’s third-largest nickel producer, has not yet been targeted by sanctions, many buyers are cautious —especially as the London Metal Exchange considers a metals ban, putting 6% of global supply at risk.